julep-ai/julep/CONTRIBUTING.md

 This command generates a JWT token that will be valid for 10 days.

 ##### 7. Access and Interact
-- **Temporal UI**: You can access the Temporal UI through the specified port in your `.env` file.
+- **Temporal UI**: You can access the Temporal UI through the specified port in your `.env` file
-- **API Interactions**: Depending on the chosen mode, interact with the setup using the provided endpoints.
+- **API Interactions**: Depending on the chosen mode, interact with the setup using the provided endpoints

 ##### Troubleshooting
-- Ensure that all required Docker images are available.
+- Ensure that all required Docker images are available
-- Check for missing environment variables in the `.env` file.
+- Check for missing environment variables in the `.env` file
-- Use the `docker compose logs` command to view detailed logs for debugging.
+- Use the `docker compose logs` command to view detailed logs for debugging

-Remember, contributions aren't limited to code.
-Documentation improvements, bug reports, and feature suggestions are also valuable contributions to the project.
+Remember, contributions are not limited to code.
+Documentation contributions, bug reports, and feature suggestions are also valuable contributions to the project.